-Patching is then applied by replacing $\widehat{h}_k^1$ with $\bar{h}^l$.
-This model inference, patched with the $l$-th latent representation, generates a structured text $o^{l}$.
-Refer to \Cref{fig:patching} for a visual depiction of the patching procedure.
-By applying this procedure for all values of $l \in [1, \ldots, L]$, we produce patched texts for all latent representations of $\mathcal{M}$.
+Patching is then applied by replacing $\widehat{h}_k^1$ with $\bar{h}^l$ in the model's input embedding layer, as visually exhibited in \Cref{fig:patching}.
+This model inference, patched with the summary input representation from $l$-th layer, generates a structured text $o^{l}$, structurally equal to the one from the original model inference ($\mathcal{M}$ on $\mathcal{S}$).
+By applying this procedure for all values of $l \in [1, \ldots, L]$, we produce structured outputs using all latent representations of $\mathcal{M}$.